briantimmer/briantimmer-com/_posts/2018-12-21-cant-hurt-me-by-david-goggins.md

 ---
-layout: post
 title: "Can’t Hurt Me by David Goggins"
 date: 2018-12-21 07:39:55 -0400
-comments: true
-categories: reviews
+categories: books
 ---

 Like a lot of people I’ve been fascinated by David Goggins after I first heard about him and his accomplishments.

 I believe this is the first exposure I had to him: